FnOio/fno-specification/section/ontology.md

 ### Function Composition {#composition}

+> Function Composition is experimental and subject to change.

 As an alternative to providing an <a>implementation</a> of a <a>function</a>, we can also define how it can be realized using other <a>function</a>s, namely by defining a <a>composition</a>.
 To illustrate this point, we first define a function, `ex:sum3Function`, that computes the sum of three integers.
 We are using the parameter and output definitions made earlier,